ivalicealliance/Construct8/README.md

 # Construct8
-Discord bot that provides services for website integration.
+A Discord Cloud Function that will provide a guild's members list as JSON.